Easy French recipe for the best buttery, salted cookies using just 6 easy-to-find ingredients and ideas for teatime toppings

 Using the palm of your hands, roll the dough back and forward to create a sausage shape until the diameter is the size of your moulds (here I used mini muffin silicone moulds @5cm diameter).
 Wrap in cling film and chill in the fridge for at least 30 minutes.

 Meanwhile, preheat oven to 180°C/360°F/160°C fan (gas mark 4)

 Cut disks of 1.5cm (3/4 inch) and press them into the muffin moulds (unbuttered – there’s enough butter in the biscuits!)

 Bake in the oven for about 20 minutes or until golden brown.

-Leave to cool in the moulds then turn them out on to a baking rack.
+Leave to cool in the moulds then turn them out on to a baking rack, pretty side up.

 * As finding good quality salted butter from Brittany is difficult to find outside of France, I make this recipe using unsalted butter and add good quality 'fleur de sel' from the Guérande.